clusterit/orca/README.md

 is 0, so it doesn't matter what the user set; a zero value in the gateway simply disables 2FA caching.

+  Please note that the TOTP is only used for the SSH gateway; it is not used for the Web-UI!
+If you want to use Two Factor Authentication for the frontend too, you have to enable it with the account provider (google, github, ...).
+So if anyone steals your oauth-credentials, the attacker can login, upload public keys and create a new TOTP secret!

+  If you decide to use the web frontend in the internet your users should be aware of this.
+Otherwise you should think about using the frontend only in the intranet.

 ## Oauth Providers

 To register new OAuth providers, you can use predefined ones (`google`, `github`)